ImGRUI/Simply-OptiFine/README.md

 # ⚙️SimplyFine

-**SIF** is a changed version of [Simply Optimized](https://modrinth.com/modpack/sop) modpack, that brings almost all OptiFine features, while saving perfomance on top.
-It contains only optimization (from [Simply Optimized](https://modrinth.com/modpack/sop)) and OptiFine-features mods.
+SimplyFine (**SIF** for short) is a changed version of [Simply Optimized](https://modrinth.com/modpack/sop) modpack, that brings almost all OptiFine features with maximum optimization.
+It contains only SO mods and OptiFine-Features mods.
+SIF also includes SO configs for the best perfomance.

 Full description is available on [Modrinth](https://modrinth.com/modpack/sif)